 Sansei Seafood Restaurant and Sushi Bar – Kapalua

-Sansei actually has two locations on Maui, although I only went to the Kapalua location.
-It’s also right next to Dragon’s Teeth rock formation if you’re looking for a quick walk before-hand!
+Sansei actually has two locations on Maui, with the Kapalua location also right next to Dragon’s Teeth rock formation if you’re looking for a quick walk before-hand!

 Pacific’O – Lahaina

 Wonderful restaurant right on the water and a perfect sunset-watching location!
 No separate gluten free menu here but our waitress was wonderful and very knowledgable.
+They use a lot of local organic produce from their farm in Upcountry.
 I ended up having the coconut crusted fish, but since their breading was not gluten free they used a gluten free pinko instead.
-An absolutely delicious meal and it tested safe with my Nima Sensor!

 Ululani’s Shaved Ice – Lahaina (multiple other locations)